lmjh/capo-search-app/README.md

 * Only two fonts are used on the site: One font for chord names and one font for all other content.
 This is intended to provide some visual contrast between the chord names and the rest of the content, to help them stand out.
 * Most of the text on the site uses the [Quicksand](https://fonts.google.com/specimen/Quicksand) font from Google Fonts.
 This font was selected as it is suitable for both headings and body text and is designed to be easily readable even at smaller sizes.
 * Chord names are all rendered in the [Roboto](https://fonts.google.com/specimen/Roboto) font.
-This font was selected as it is highly legible and the Medium weight font is used to provide a little more weight than the standard regular weight.
+This font was selected as it is highly legible and the Medium weight font is used to provide a little more weight than the standard Regular weight.

 #### Imagery